-Tim joined Breadline Africa as Director in 2009.
+Tim joined Breadline Africa as Director in 2009 and retired in August 2016.
 He is passionate about making a difference in the lives of children, and together with the Nelson Mandela Foundation, initiated the Mandela Day libraries project in 2011.
 Tim grew up in KwaZulu-Natal (KZN), studied in the UK and in Italy, and then worked for some years as a priest in KZN, Johannesburg and Soweto.

 Marion is also a voluntary director of Social Development for the Muizenberg Improvement District, a volunteer with the Homestead Street Children’s Project, Neighbourhood Watch committee member and an active volunteer wildfire fighter with the Volunteer Wildfire Services.